Watch our new Supported Living Success Story Videos below:

-- Presentation to Vaya Provider Advisory Council I/DD Subcommittee on May 17, 2017 to advance initiative.
+Presentations focused on NCCDD’s Supported Living and Rethinking Guardianship initiatives to Vaya Provider Advisory Council I/DD Subcommittee on May 17, 2017 and June 21, 2017.

-- Presentation at Provider Summit and Learning Academy on December 13, 2017 to advance initiatve.
+Presentation at Provider Summit and Learning Academy on December 13, 2017 to advance initiative.

-- Scheduled six Learning Community webinars in 2018: one facilitated by each of the four providers and two that will focus on specific topics that impact transitions to supported living: the coordination of healthcare and the role of the direct support professional.
+Hosted eight Learning Community webinars in 2018-2019: four facilitated by each of the providers and four that focused on topics that impact transitions to supported living: the coordination of healthcare,

-- Conducted a Beyond Behaviors workshop led by national expert David Pitonyak on July 31, 2018.
+Conducted a Beyond Behaviors Workshop led by I/DD behavioral health expert David Pitonyak on July 31, 2018.
 199 individuals participated.

 What long-term changes are expected as a result of this initiative?